Celebrating a Fantastic Autism-Friendly Halloween

 Acknowledging these challenges early allows caregivers to plan a Halloween experience that celebrates fun while maintaining comfort and safety.

-7 ABA-Inspired Tips for a Safe, Sensory-Friendly Halloween
+7 ABA-Inspired Tips for a Safe, Autism-Friendly Halloween

 1. Create a Calm “Safe Zone”